-In addition to uploading your documents, after June 2, students with any new learning accommodations must send accommodation requests, and accompanying documentation, directly to customenrollment@ciee.org.
+In addition to uploading your documents to your Application Status Check portal, after June 2, students with any new learning accommodations must send accommodation requests, and accompanying documentation, directly to customenrollment@ciee.org.
 Wherever possible, we encourage the student to be the main communicator (as opposed to their parent) and to include their full name, DOB, and N.U.in email address so we are able to identify them correctly.